 If the damaged party fails to take action to rescind within a reasonable time, the right may be lost.

-Where the misrepresentation is deemed fraudulent, lapse in time runs from the time when the fraud was, or with rational diligence could have been revealed.
+Where the misrepresentation is deemed fraudulent, a lapse in time runs from the time when the fraud was, or with rational diligence could have been revealed.
 In the case of non-fraudulent misrepresentation, time runs from the date of the contract, not the date of discovery of the misrepresentation.
 Leaf v International Galleries 2 KB 86.

 Restitution in Integrum Impossible